JensForstmann/Factorio-Mod-Loader/README.md

 ## Know Issues

-* The script always downloads every mod zip file (even if it already exists and there is no newer version).
 * Potentially breaks if the json payload will change (because then the grep and sed part won't fit anymore).